DigitalProductschool/dps-expressjs-challenge/README.md

 -   **Optional:** Secure all API routes with a hardcoded authentication token ("Password123").
 -   **Submission:** After completing the challenge, email us the URL of your GitHub repository.
 -   **Further information:**
-    -   If there is anything unclear regarding requirements, contact us by replying to this email
+    -   If there is anything unclear regarding requirements, contact us by replying to our email.
-    -   Use small commits, we want to see your progress towards the solution
+    -   Use small commits, we want to see your progress towards the solution.
-    -   Code clean and follow the best practices
+    -   Code clean and follow the best practices.

 \
 Happy coding!